What is PISA?

 Spring 2014: PISA 2012 students who supplied contact information were contacted

-Summer 2015: Some study participants will participate in a field test to try out study procedures
+Winter 2015/2016: Some study participants participated in a field test to try out study procedures

-Fall 2015: Study participants will take online survey
+Spring 2016: Study participants will take online survey for the main study data collection